mibwurrepo/van-der-Graaf-et-al-2020-Acidic-mine-pit-lakes/README.md

 ```
-Clone or download the repository as zipped file, unzip and open the .rmd file in R to re-run the analysis.
+Clone or download the repository as zipped file, unzip and open the .Rproj file.
+The open the .rmd file in R to re-run the analysis.
-Make sure to properly set your working directory.